A guide to applying in the first round for autumn semester

-Once you have completed your online application you should submit supporting documents such as copies of passport, high school/university diplomas, transcripts and English language certificates.
+Once you have completed your online application you must submit supporting documents such as copies of passport, high school/university diplomas, transcripts and English language certificates.

 You can upload your documents using the uploading function on the website www.universityadmissions.se - this is the fastest and easiest way to complete your application.
 You can also submit your documents via regular mail or a delivery service to:

 Make sure you have read the information at universityadmissions.se about documenting your eligibility and specific instructions that may apply to your country.

 Once the National Admissions Office has received your supporting documents they will be forwarded on to a central unit which makes a first assessment of your application to make sure that it meets the general entry requirements.

 4. Experienced staff assess your application and ensure your application meet the specific entry requirements

 If your application meets the general entry requirements it is sent to the local Admissions Office at the University of Borås where experienced staff assess your application and ensure that it meets the specific entry requirements.